Frequently Asked QuestionsBack

 What kind of gold do you buy?

 We buy all types of precious metals including gold (yellow, white, rose), silver, and platinum.
-We even buy some gold plated and gold-filled items.
+We buy solid gold and gold-filled items, we currently do not purchase gold plated items.

 We Buy All Purities - Gold jewelry is usually solid in alloy form equaling 24 parts.
 It is important to know how much gold your jewelry or item contains.
 One way you can figure out your item's purity is to examine your piece for symbols such as hallmarks, which will use both the Karat and Numeric system to indicate the gold content within.
 24 karat will be your purest form of gold.
 When you have a 14-karat piece of gold that means that its 14 part gold and 10 parts other metal (totaling 24 parts - your purest form).